 Affordable, ethical indemnity access for the UK’s independent midwives has been a perennial problem for years now, and though antenatal and postnatal cover is still available, many of the UK’s IMs cannot currently attend birth.
-After discussion with the NMC about what they actually want us to have in terms of cover, we are therefore fundraising to create not-for-profit birth indemnity cover as well as looking into other funding sources with this aim.
+After discussion with the NMC about what they actually want us to have in terms of cover, we are therefore, under the banner of the Childbirth Choices Matter campaign, fundraising to create not-for-profit birth indemnity cover as well as looking into other funding sources with this aim.
 This avoids midwives and birthing folks being left at the mercy of the commercial market.
 Please donate a little if you can, so truly independent midwives can once again be available to support birth.

 In the wake of a new Trust Board coming into place at Airedale NHS, the partnership described below has come to an end, meaning that I and many other Yorkshire independent midwives do not currently have the legally required indemnity cover allowing us to attend homebirth.